01 – French singer Maurice Chevalier dies (b. 1888) in Paris. He is 83.

 16 – From today, electricity in Britain will be switched off on a rota basis between 0700 and 2400 every day which means consumers will face longer power cuts, up from six to nine hours.
 Miners are now into the sixth week of their strike.

 17 – The House of Commons passes a Bill to bring Britain into the EEC.

 21 – Arab terrorists hijack a Lufthansa jumbo flying to New Delhi.
 Passengers onboard include Joseph Kennedy, the 19-year-old son of the late Senator Robert Kennedy.
 The Palestinian hijackers demand an undisclosed sum of money and the release of three Jordanians under arrest in West Germany.

 21 – President Nixon arrives in China for a week-long summit aimed at ending 20 years of frosty relations between the two countries.
 He is the first US president to visit China.

 21 – An official inquiry begins in Britain into the ‘Bloody Sunday‘ killings.

-22 – Six civilians and a priest are killed by an IRA car bomb at the 16th Parachute Brigade’s headquarters at Aldershot barracks.
+22 – Five female civilian kitchen staff and a Roman Catholic priest are killed by an IRA car bomb at the 16th Parachute Brigade’s headquarters at Aldershot barracks in Hampshire.

 23 – Elvis Presley and his wife Priscilla separate.